aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-7-0/_index.md

 ###### **Detection of Digitally Signed VBA Project**
-Newly exposed VbaProject.IsSigned property can be used to in [detect if the VBA project in a Workbook is digitally signed](/cells/net/check-if-vba-code-is-signed/).
-The VbaProject.IsSigned property is of type Boolean, which returns true if the VBA project is digitally signed and vice versa.
+Newly exposed VbaProject.IsSigned property can be used to detect if the VBA project in a Workbook is digitally signed.
+The VbaProject.IsSigned property is of type Boolean, which returns true if the VBA project is digitally signed and false otherwise.

 Following is the simple usage scenario.